nodejs/node-v0.x-archive/doc/api/tls.markdown

   - `certfile`: all CA certs concatenated in one file like `cat ca1-cert.pem ca2-cert.pem > ca-cert.pem`

+## Protocol support

+Node.js is compiled without SSL2/SSL3 protocol support by default.
+It was shown by many security specialists that both of these algorithms are insecure and could be easily compromised.
+However, in some situations, it may cause problems with legacy clients/servers (such as Internet Explorer 6).
+If you do really wish to use them, please rebuild node.js with `./configure --with-ssl3`.

 ## Client-initiated renegotiation attack mitigation